focus-editor/focus/LOG.md

     - Make sure when selected a word by double clicking, the highlights only highlight whole words

 - Strip trailing whitespace on save
-- Optimisation: with large files, disable selection highlights
+- Optimisation: with large files, disable selection highlights (because we're calculating them every frame when dragging)

 - Save editor state on editor operations:
     - Alt + minus to open previous state